gokhanulker/cs-gy6083-Principles-Of-Databases/README.md

 # cs-gy6083-Principles-Of-Databases
-Web Site where the database and application are implemented: Please enter the username and password to access
+Web Site where the database and application are implemented: Please enter the username and password to access:
+      www.flyingkilim.com

 Complete Zip Files for the entire project including php and sql file are also in NYU Account’s Google Drive: